kercre123/wire-picovoice-pod/README.md

 	- With those last three commands there is a known list of possible utterances that can be easily made, but the first three require true speech-to-text to properly parse out what they need for the command to be sent correctly
 	- This repo comes included with a completed .rhn file for both amd64 and arm
 - `LeopardAndRhino`
-	- Uses Picovoice Rhino to transcribe the voice stream directly into an intent, but if it fails, it falls back to Leopard.
+	- Uses Picovoice Rhino to transcribe the voice stream directly into an intent, and if it fails, it falls back to Leopard.
-	- Every command works and is very accurate.
-The hope is for this to become the default at some point.
+	- Every command works and is very accurate and fast.
 - `OlderPi`
 	- Same as `OnlyRhino` and sets `PICOVOICE_INSTANCES` to 1
 	- This is meant for less powerful Raspberry Pis like the 3B+ and the Pi Zero 2 W